mathematica-mpr/design-d3-training/design-series/materials/Week 2/Slides/slides.md

 ### Strengths

-* Focused and direct
-* More easily customizable
+* Great story telling tool
-* Easier to design/build
+* Lower LOE to design and build

 Notes:

-* Only needs to handle a single instance of data, and thus can be designed to fit the data rather than needing to adapt to any data that may be plugged into it
+* only needs to handle a single instance of data
+* can be designed to fit the data rather than needing to adapt to any data that may be plugged into it

 ---

-### Weaknesses

-* Inflexible
-* Context-dependent

----

 ## Examples

----

 https://www.mathematica-mpr.com/dataviz/county-unemployment-map

----

 https://www.mathematica-mpr.com/dataviz/snap

+http://guns.periscopic.com/?year=2013

 ---

-http://guns.periscopic.com/?year=2013

-===

 ## Exploratory Tools